VolteraInc/styx/README.md

 #v0.14.0
+Performance
-- fix-performance: Manual movements during alignment are now _way_ more responsive
+- Manual movements during alignment are now _way_ more responsive
-- fix-performance: Displaying the g-code console no longer impacts probing or dispensing
+- Displaying the g-code console no longer impacts probing or dispensing
-- fix-performance: UI no longer stalls during computations
+- UI no longer stalls during computations
-- fix-performance: Application now starts slightly faster
+- Application now starts slightly faster

+G-code Console
-- add: G-code console no longer adds an executed command to the command history if it is the same as the previous command
+- G-code console no longer adds an executed command to the command history if it is the same as the previous command
-- add: G-code console no longer clears the current unexecuted command input if you decide to browse command history
+- G-code console no longer clears the current unexecuted command input if you decide to browse command history
-- add: G-code console now places cursor at end of command when browsing command history
+- G-code console now places cursor at end of command when browsing command history

+Other
-- fix: Prevent unnecessary tool calibration when closing a procedure by setting tool to None
+- Prevent unnecessary tool calibration when closing a procedure by setting tool to None
-- fix: The CommunityBox will now properly display html entities (like &amp;) in topic titles
+- The CommunityBox will now properly display html entities (like &amp;) in topic titles
-- fix: Window background color is now set properly, eliminating white screen on startup
+- Window background color is now set properly, eliminating white screen on startup
-- fix-regression: MountDispenser step in Solder now shows circuit (no longer blank)
+- (regression) MountDispenser step in Solder now shows circuit (no longer blank)
-- fix-regression: ConfirmAlignmentStep target toolpath is once again highlighted
+- (regression) ConfirmAlignmentStep target toolpath is once again highlighted
-- fix-regression: AlignmentStep target toolpaths are once again highlighted (in addition to the crosshairs)
+- (regression) AlignmentStep target toolpaths are once again highlighted (in addition to the crosshairs)
-- fix-regression: AlignmentStep disabled drag-to-select
+- (regression) AlignmentStep disabled drag-to-select

 #v0.13.0
 - fix: [Gerber] Orcad files with thermal pads are now interpreted properly (Thanks Aaron)